 This category covers anything in the category of the church’s general ministry of gospel proclamation.
 We pray for conviction of sin and renewal of spiritual interest among the unbelievers in our neighborhoods and in our local area.
 We also pray for spiritual fruit from the regular preaching of God’s Word at our church, and for conversions from our formal outreach opportunities.
 For example, next month we’re cooperating with another like-minded church to put on a “Faith Q&A” where I and the pastor of their church will field questions about Christianity from unbelievers.
 So in the weeks leading up to that event, we’re praying for new friendships between our members and unbelievers, thought-provoking gospel conversations, conversions, and new members through those conversions.

 Under this heading we also pray for the multiplication and spiritual growth of teachers and preachers in our congregation.
 We want God to raise up more men among us to be able to preach and teach God’s Word.
-We pray for those already teaching, that the Lord would grow them in faithfulness and fruitfulness.
+The church body prays for those already teaching, that the Lord would grow them in faithfulness and fruitfulness.
 We also pray regularly for our missionaries, especially when we’ve received recent updates from them.

 3. Excerpts from biblical prayers